 A one-term course in algebra, covering most topics introduced in high school courses up to and including Principles of Mathematics 11.
 Content includes real number concepts, algebraic operations, linear equations and inequalities, polynomial and rational expressions, exponents, roots and radicals, quadratic equations, equations in two variables and their graphs.
 This course is not tied to the high school curriculum, but is designed to be a fast-paced review of many topics encountered at high school.
 The material is covered in greater depth, with an emphasis on speed and proficiency of algebraic manipulation, problem-solving and practical applications.
-The objective is to upgrade existing knowledge to the level required for college algebra.
+The objective is to up-grade existing knowledge to the level required for college algebra.

-Prerequisite(s): Principles of Mathematics 11 with minimum "C" grade, or App.
-Mathematics 12 with a minimum "C" grade or Principles of Mathematics 12 with a minimum "C-" grade, or MATH 1101, or permission of the department (based on the Mathematics Diagnostic Test).
+Prerequisite(s): A minimum "C" grade in Principles of Mathematics 11, a minimum "C" grade in App.
+Mathematics 12, a minimum "C-" grade in Principles of Mathematics 12, MATH 1101, or permission of the department (based on the Mathematics Diagnostic Test).
 Applications of Mathematics 11 usually does not provide sufficient preparation for MATH 1150.
-Students with a minimum "C" grade or better in Principles of Mathematics 11 can enrol in MATH 1150 directly, but those with Applications of Mathematics 11 must take the Mathematics Diagnostic Test.
+Students with a minimum "C" in Principles of Mathematics 11 can enrol in MATH 1150 directly, but those with Applications of Mathematics 11 must take the Mathematics Diagnostic Test.